Erreur32/NIWPI/README.md

 This is a simple **html** page to check Your IP.

 > Work better with GEOIP package.
->
-> see redame inside [GEOIP](https://git.echosystem.fr/Erreur32/NIWPI/src/master/GEOIP/readme) folder
+> see readme inside [GEOIP](https://git.echosystem.fr/Erreur32/NIWPI/src/master/GEOIP/readme) folder

 ## Download with GIT